-I hereby declare that the preparation and presentation of this work was supervised in accordance with the guidelines on supervision of dissertation as laid down by the University of Education, Winneba.
+I hereby declare that the preparation and presentation of this work was supervised in accordance with the guideline on supervision of the dissertation as laid down by the University of Education, Winneba.

-NAME OF SUPERVISOR: DR. KOFI ASIAMAH YEBOAH
+NAME OF SUPERVISOR: REV. FR.
+DR. FRANCIS K. SAM

-SIGNATURE.....
+SIGNATURE

-DATE:
+DATE